Anopheles: Taxonomy

-The genus Anopheles Meigen (nearly worldwide distribution) belongs to the subfamily Anophelinae together with another two genera: Bironella Theobald (Australia only) and Chagasia Cruz (Neotropics).
+Anopheles (with a nearly worldwide distribution) belongs to the subfamily Anophelinae alongside two other genera: Bironella (restricted to Australia) and Chagasia (restricted to the Neotropics).
 The taxonomy remains incompletely settled.
 Classification into species is based on morphological characteristics – wing spots, head anatomy, larval and pupal anatomy, chromosome structure, and more recently, on DNA sequences.
-In the taxonomy published by Harbach et al in 2016, it was shown that three species of Bironella: confusa, gracilis, and hollandi are phylogenetically similar Anopheles kyondawensis than other Bironella species.
-The same phylogeny also argues that, based on genetic similarity, Anopheles implexus is actually divergent from the common ancestor to the Anopheles genus, raising new questions regarding taxonomy and classification.
+In the taxonomy published by Harbach and Kitching in 2016, it was shown that three species of Bironella (B. confusa, B. gracilis, and B. hollandi) are phylogenetically more similar to A. kyondawensis than other Bironella species.
+That phylogeny argues that, based on genetic similarity, A. implexus is divergent from the common ancestor of Anopheles.